AKuederle/python-WoLo/README.md

-# RAC
+# WoLo

-**R**eproduce**A**utomate**C**entralize is a workflow tool for small scale scientific workflow.
+WoLo is a lightweight Python tool to create and **Lo**g **Wo**rkflows for dynamic scientific data analysis.
 It has a very small footprint and is entirely written and configurable using plane Python.
 This makes is easy to use, but doesn't sacrifice flexibility and extensibility.
-With RAC you can keep the overview over your data analysis while making it easily shareable and understandable.
+With WoLo you can keep the overview over your data analysis while making it easily shareable and understandable.

 It has (will have) all the features you expect from a workflow manager: